By Mary Cooper

 You can attach files to your tasks.
 There are two ways to do this:

 - To add files from your computer, click Attach File, select the From My Computer option, then locate the file you want to upload.
 You can upload PDFs, Word files, Excel files, and images.
 See the Uploading Documents help article for more details.
-The files attached to tasks are saved to the selected year under the of Docs tab inside the We Prepared subtab.
+The files attached to tasks are saved to the selected year under the of Docs tab inside the Private subtab.